Seventeen-year-old sentenced for 2015 TalkTalk hack

-LONDON A 17-year-old who admitted illegally hacking communications company Talk Talk last year was sentenced to a 12-month rehabilitation order on Tuesday.
+LONDON (Reuters) - A 17-year-old who admitted illegally hacking communications company Talk Talk last year was sentenced to a 12-month rehabilitation order on Tuesday.

 The October 2015 attack affected around four percent of the company's 4 million customers and cost it around 60 million pounds ($75 million).